kambleajay/project-euler-clojure/README.md

 project-euler-clojure
 =====================
-Solutions for Project Euler using CLojure. https://projecteuler.net/
+Solutions for Project Euler using Clojure. https://projecteuler.net/